 Podcast: Ablation Therapy for Prostate Cancer

-Ablation therapy uses heat or cold to destroy, or ablate, cancer tumors without the need for more invasive surgery.
+Ablation therapy is a treatment that uses heat or cold to destroy, or ablate, cancer tumors without the need for more invasive surgery.
 Special probes are used to deliver ablative treatments directly to the tumor.
 The surgeon relies on computer imaging to guide the probes to the correct position and monitor the progress of the treatment.

 Advantages of Ablative Therapy